KANUBALAD/kanubala.github.io/projects.md

 <td></td>
 <td markdown="1">
-[**A CNN Based Dog Breed Classifier**](https://github.com/KANUBALAD/Cat_Dog_Classifier.git) In this project, I defined a Convolutional Neural Network that performs better than the average human when given the task of identifying dog breeds in addition, if supplied an image of a human, the code will *also* produce an estimate of the closest-resembling dog breed.
+[**A CNN Based Dog Breed Classifier**](https://github.com/KANUBALAD/Cat_Dog_Classifier.git) In this project, I defined a Convolutional Neural Network that is able to classifiy animals either as cats or dogs depending on which breed it is.
 || <em class="icon-home"/> || [Github](https://github.com/KANUBALAD/Cat_Dog_Classifier.git) ||
 </td>
 </tr>